Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Experiments

 In the main text of our work, we evaluate \method with its ASR when facing defense methods.
 Due to the space limitation of the main text, we compared our method with three leading competitors against four defense methods on two datasets.
 In this subsection, we first present the complete comparison with all baselines we select in the main text of our work.
 We evaluate the ASR of these attack methods against defense models on four datasets, and record the results in Tab.~\ref{tab:append-completedefense}.

 From the table, we obtain similar observations to those in Tab.~\ref{tab-exp2}.
 Compared to competitors, \method still shows significantly higher ASR.
-Notably, the competitors also achieve better ASR on \textbf{Cora} and \textbf{Pubmed} than the records of larger graph datasets in Tab.~\ref{tab-exp2}, likely due to the graph being of smaller size, aiding in the attack methods generalizing the trigger patterns.
+Notably, the competitors also achieve better ASR on \textbf{Cora} and \textbf{Pubmed} than the records for larger graph \textbf{Arxiv} in Tab.~\ref{tab-exp2}, likely due to the graphs being smaller, which aids the attack methods in generalizing trigger patterns.

 We further analyze why the existing defense methods in Tab.~\ref{tab:append-completedefense} fall short when facing \method.
-Specifically: \begin{itemize}[leftmargin=*] \item \textbf{GCN-Prune} removes edges between nodes with dissimilar features.
+Specifically: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item \textbf{GCN-Prune} removes edges between nodes with dissimilar features.
 Our logic poisoning triggers are generated with the constraint of an unnoticeable limit, which enables our triggers to bypass the defense.

 \item \textbf{RobustGCN} models hidden states of nodes as Gaussian distributions to unweight noisy features and absorb adversarial modifications.
 Our method explicitly guides the model's inner prediction logic to emphasize the importance of our trigger, instead of identifying our triggers as adversarial.